Bachelor of Arts (BA) in Economics: Career Path

 There are several reasons why someone might choose to pursue a Bachelor of Arts (BA) in Economics program, including:

-• Career opportunities: Economics is a broad field that offers a wide range of career opportunities, including in finance, government, consulting, and non-profit organizations.
+• Career opportunities: Economics is a broad field that offers many career opportunities, including in finance, government, consulting, and non-profit organizations.

 • Relevance to real-world issues: Economics is a field that is directly relevant to many real-world issues, such as inflation, unemployment, and trade policy, and studying economics can give students a deeper understanding of these issues.